mcowellfau/Group3-CEN4010/README.md

 Beta of product has been delivered.
 Most functionality is present in some form, and the Beta is accessible at https://mcowellfau.github.io/Group3-CEN4010/.
 Logging of calories is now fully functional, and Member/User functionality works and has been separated/discretized.

+# Readme Information For Milestone 5

+Final delivery of product.
+Most features have been implemented as planned, and a few extras are included.
+All features and implementation is documented in the associated documentation, and all features that could not be implemented are likewise documented.
+Please see https://mcowellfau.github.io/Group3-CEN4010/ for our project.